andreipfeiffer/react-native-webview-android-file-upload/README.md

 This is a Custom React Native Android module that enables file uploads from a WebView `<input type="file" />` element:

 * by __taking a new photo using the camera__
-* by __recording a video using the camera__
+* by __recording a new video using the camera__
-* by __choosing an existing gallery file__
+* by __choosing an existing photo/video from the gallery__

 What this module does:

-* takes [dahjelle's react-native-android-webview-file-image-upload][dahjelle] implementation
+* takes [dahjelle's react-native-android-webview-file-image-upload][dahjelle] implementation;
-* fixed some problems where you couldn't open the camera multiple times
+* fixes some bugs where you couldn't open the camera after first usage;
-* extract it into a separate module like [lucasferreira's react-native-webview-android][lucasferreira]
+* extracts it into a separate module like [lucasferreira's react-native-webview-android][lucasferreira] for easier setup;
-* add the video recording functionality
+* adds the video recording functionality;
-* add support for the `accept` attribute
+* adds support for the `accept` attribute;

-It works with React Native 0.50+, and reverts to the built-in WebView on iOS.
+It should work with React Native 0.50+, and reverts to the built-in WebView on iOS.

 ![](https://github.com/andreipfeiffer/react-native-webview-android-image-upload/blob/master/docs/preview.gif)